Danielratmiroff/pepelang/README.md

 ```
 $ pepe
+$ pepe youProgram.pp # or call a pp program
 ```

 If you want, you can also add an alias for this with echo "alias pp='pepe'" >> ~/.zshrc (or whichever rc file you're using).

 **Please note: If you get an error claiming that lazygit cannot be found or is not defined, you may need to add ~/go/bin to your $PATH (MacOS/Linux), or %HOME%\go\bin (Windows).
 Not to be mistaken for C:\Go\bin (which is for Go's own binaries, not apps like pepe).**